 Milo Adami is a filmmaker and lecturer at the Academy of Fine Arts in Bologna and ISIA in Urbino.
 He holds a PhD in Performing Arts from La Sapienza University in Rome.
 In recent years, his research has been oriented towards a historical overview of the relationship between art and the moving image.

-The workshop includes a classroom screening of the audiovisual work Children’s Game by artist Francis Alÿs, presented at the Belgian Pavilion of the Venice Biennale 2022.
+The workshop included a classroom screening of the audiovisual work Children’s Game by artist Francis Alÿs, presented at the Belgian Pavilion of the Venice Biennale 2022.
 The work consists of 33 videos on the relationship between children and their ways of playing in areas of the Global South, from Mexico to Iraqi refugee camps.

 The Toolbox – Children film their game is accessible with a private password by clicking here: LINK